phinoox/Gadema/docs/README.md

 ### **If you're starting fresh:**
 1. ✅ Read `docs/README.md` first (this file)
-2. ✅ Check `docs/STATE_OF_WORK.md` for build status
+2. ✅ Check `docs/entities/*` for entity definitions and patterns
 3. ✅ Use only `*v2.md` files and `docs/GUIDELINES/*` as references
 4. ❌ Don't reference old docs unless historical context needed

 ### **If you're continuing existing work:**
-1. ✅ Follow the same rule: v2 docs + guidelines are authoritative
+1. ✅ Follow the same rule: v2 docs + entity documentation + guidelines are authoritative
 2. ✅ If code examples from old docs need updating, reference new equivalents
 3. ✅ Update any TODO comments or references in code to point to new docs